 Sadly, I can’t answer that question for you.
 The answer will depend on your personal circumstances, and multiple other factors.
 But having a certain skill + being really good at it + knowing there is demand for your skill is great starting point.

-And I will say this – going freelance isn’t just about having a skill and knowing there’s a market for it.
+What I can tell you, is this – going freelance isn’t just about having a skill and knowing there’s a market for it.
 It takes a lot more than that.

 A freelancer is a one-man show, and as a result, freelancers need to be knowledgeable in a wide range of business concepts such as marketing, branding, and finance.